Txnn3r/Txnn3r.github.io/_posts/2023-04-27-SpaceHeroesCTF.md

 I searched through the rest of the streams and also attempted to search the file for the string `shctf{` to see if the flag was in there, but had no luck.

-After some thinking I decided to check if we were also able to access the server shown in the TCP stream, using the ip `165.227.210.30` and port `16306` we were successfully able connect to the server and received the following screen!
+After some thinking I decided to check if we were also able to access the server shown in the TCP stream, using the ip `165.227.210.30` and port `16306` we were successfully able connect to the server and received the following screen:

 ![image](https://user-images.githubusercontent.com/101006959/235035977-e84e59ef-2e07-495d-af1a-cbad161d8543.png)